NSYNC: Marketing

 The members licensed their likenesses on a great variety of merchandise, including board games, microphones, lip balm, marionettes, books, key chains, bedding, clothing, video games, and various other articles.
 The group was immortalized in wax in Madame Tussauds New York wax museum in 2002; all five members of NSYNC were present the day of the unveiling.
 The group also had a deal alongside McDonald's, which included commercials featuring the group and Britney Spears, along with a CD and a video that featured behind-the-scenes footage from the making of NSYNC's music video.
 The vocal group also had a deal with Chili's Grill & Bar in which the members appeared in commercials for the restaurant, while Chili's helped sponsor the group's tour.
-A video game was released based on the band by Infogrames for the Game Boy Color titled *NSYNC: Get to the Show in 2001.
+Video games based on the band were released by Infogrames in 2001, namely the Game Boy Color minigame compilation titled *NSYNC: Get to the Show and an activity center for young girls entitled NSYNC Hotline Fantasy Phone and CD-ROM Game, whose main selling point is a toy cellphone peripheral where players can "receive" voice and text messages from the band.
 In April 2018, a free, limited-run shop called "Dirty Pop-Up" centered in NSYNC opened on Hollywood Boulevard, Los Angeles.